> Amethyst Oakleaf Hydrangea - trade gallon

 There is no other oakleaf like Hydrangea quercifolia ’Snowflake’.
 Period.
 Line up the lot and look closely at them in bloom.
 It’s obvious (and we grow the best of the rest).
 The multiple bracts of this sterile form give the appearance of double flowers that continue to open at the base, ever elongating the dramatic flower head.
 Blooms can reach 12-15".
 Part shade and a native!
 Early summer bloom for us in GA.
 These are absolutely the real plant, our cuttings came from the original stock block at Snowflake Nursery in AL (Thanks to the Aldridges!) and now from the 30 or so stock plants we’ve planted in the garden around the nursery.
 This is by far our largest selling plant and no matter how many we grow we sell out, every season.
 I guess that’s a seller’s paradise.
 We keep growing more and it’s never enough.
 That tells us something.
 And you too.
 Zones 5-9.

 Great, newly released oakleaf hydrangea from the shrub breeding program of the National Arboretum in McMinnville, TN.
 At 7 years old, ’Ruby Slippers’ was 3.5 tall and 5 feet wide, so while it is impressive it is not huge.
 The 9 inch long flowers open white but rapidly become pale pink and age to rose.
-We sold our first crop rapidly and have rooted more, some of which are ready in a 3 quart size.
+Take a look at our pictures.
+These are taken at our nursery of plants in the ground.
+The stock photo from the National Arboretum is what you will see on most other websites because most other large mail order "nurseries" don’t actually grow the plants they market.
+That last word is the clue - they are "marketers" not growers.
+We grow the plants we sell and often do a half-hearted job of marketing them.
+Asi es la vida.
+We have a small number of 3 gallon ready (see chair photo for size under More Information).
 Zones 5 - 9.

 > Munchkin Oakleaf - 3 quart